Naotsun19B/PluginBuilder-Document/README.md

 [@RyanDowlingSoka](https://twitter.com/RyanDowlingSoka)

 ## History

+- (2023/06/26) v1.3
+  Added All to engine version preset button
+  Changed to remember the value for each project only for build targets
+  Changed to use UAT's Zip Utils for zip file compression

 - (2023/05/09) v1.2
   Added option to use plugin Friendly Name for editor tool menu, output directory name, etc.